dbsystel/yolov5-coreml-tools/README.md

 ```console
 $ poetry install
 ```
+**Note**: It assumes that you've cloned the yolov5 repo to `../yolov5` relative to the project and that you have added a `setup.py` file, so poetry installs the dependencies of YOLOv5.
+See [Issue #2525](https://github.com/ultralytics/yolov5/issues/2525#issuecomment-821525523).

 It's recommended to use the version as specified.
 CoreML Tools only works with certain PyTorch Versions, which are only available for certain Python versions.
 You might want to consider using pyenv:
 ```